St. Bonaventure finds torrid 3-point touch in second half of win against Davidson

 “We’re trying to accomplish the goals that we set, within our team, the goals we came up with at the beginning of the year,” Holmes said.
 “We’re not really paying attention to being on the bubble, or if we have a chance at the (NCAA) tournament right now.
 Our ultimate goal is to get to the tournament.
 Right now, we’re focusing on winning one game at a time, and staying together.”

 With 5:22 left in the first half, Lee’s 3-pointer cut Bona’s lead to 24-21, as the Bonnies played without Osun Osunniyi, who was called for his second foul six minutes into the game, and Dominick Welch, who was off the floor for nearly five minutes.
-Then, Grady hit a 3-pointer that tied the game, and Grady’s layup off a steal with 3:51 left in the half gave Davidson its first lead in nearly eight minutes, at 26-24.
+Then, Grady hit a 3-pointer to tie the game, and Grady’s layup off a steal with 3:51 left in the half gave Davidson its first lead in nearly eight minutes at 26-24.

-Osunniyi returned with less than four minutes left in the half, and tied the game at 26-26 on a layup with 1:03 left, then grabbed a rebound of Jalen Adaway’s jumper, and his bucket off a putback with four seconds left in the half gave Bona the 2-point lead.
+Osunniyi returned with less than four minutes left in the half and tied the game at 26-26 on a layup with 1:03 left, then grabbed the rebound of Jalen Adaway’s jumper, and his putback with four seconds left gave Bona a two-point lead.

-Luka Brajkovic’s 3-pointer gave Davidson a 29-28 lead 23 seconds into the second half, but the Bonnies opened the second half 3 for 4 on 3-pointers, including Lofton's first, that helped opened their lead to 41-34.
+Luka Brajkovic’s 3-pointer gave Davidson a 29-28 lead 23 seconds into the second half, but the Bonnies opened the second half by going 3 for 4 on 3-pointers, including Lofton's first, to help push their lead to 41-34.

-A minute after Grady missed a free-throw on a potential four-point play that would have tied the game at 44-44, Holmes and Lofton combined for three 3-pointers that opened Bona’s lead to 53-43, midway through the second half.
+A minute after Grady missed a free throw on a potential four-point play that would have tied the game at 44-44, Holmes and Lofton combined for three 3-pointers for a 53-43 Bona lead midway through the second half.

 “The guys haven’t shot the ball great at times this year, but they deserve to shoot it, they deserve to make it,” Schmidt said.
 “They’re in the gym all the time, all the time.
 They go to class and they come to the gym.
 They deserve victory and they deserve to have success.
 And it’s a lot of confidence.

-“Those guys know, if I’m in the gym, thehn I deseve to make those shots.
-Kyle made some big ones, Dom (Welch) made a big one in the corner, Jaren made four or five of them, and that’s what we need.”
+“Those guys know, if I’m in the gym, then I deserve to make those shots.
+Kyle made some big ones, Dom made a big one in the corner, Jaren made four or five of them, and that’s what we need.”